takarabune/kanji_sieve/kanji sieve/readme.md

-The directory structure needs to be kept or the scripts may not find the sqlite databases, omit file or substitutions file.
+The directory structure needs to be kept or the scripts may not find the sqlite databases, omit file, substitutions file, or prefs file.